bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-11-15-newsletter.md

   channel][topic jit channels], which costs the upstream peer an onchain transaction fee that they want to deduct from the amount of the HTLC being paid to the node.
-See [Newsletter #257][news257 jitfee] for LDK's previous implementation of the upstream portion of this feature.
+See [Newsletter #257][news257 jitfee] for LDK's previous implementation of the upstream portion of this feature. {% assign timestamp="1:02:34" %}

 {% include snippets/recap-ad.md when="2023-11-16 15:00" %}
 {% include references.md %}